China, Vietnam sign deals as Xi visits Hanoi amid US tariff tensions

-The visit, planned for weeks and part of a wider trip in Southeast Asia, comes as Beijing faces 145 percent US duties, while Vietnam is negotiating a reduction of threatened US tariffs of 46 percent that would otherwise apply in July after a global moratorium expires.
+The visit, planned for weeks and part of a wider trip in Southeast Asia, comes as Beijing faces 145% US duties, while Vietnam is negotiating a reduction of threatened US tariffs of 46% that would otherwise apply in July after a global moratorium expires.

 "The two sides should strengthen cooperation in production and supply chains," Xi said in an article in Nhandan, the newspaper of Vietnam's Communist Party, posted ahead of his arrival on Monday.
 He also urged more trade and stronger ties with Hanoi on artificial intelligence and the green economy.

-"There are no winners in trade wars and tariff wars," Xi added, without mentioning the US specifically.
+After he met Vietnam's top leader, To Lam, the two countries signed dozens of cooperation agreements, including deals on enhancing supply chains and on cooperation over railways, footage of the documents reviewed by Reuters showed.

-After he met Vietnam's top leader To Lam, the two countries signed dozens of cooperation agreements, footage of the documents reviewed by Reuters showed, including deals on enhancing supply chains and on cooperation over railways.
+Chinese and Vietnamese state media later on Monday reported that 45 agreements were signed.

 The content of the agreements was not disclosed and it was unclear whether they involved any financial or binding commitments.